 SCG 146.6

-Editor’s Note: The featured image is “The Expiation” (1908) by Friant Emile, courtesy of Wikipedia.
+The featured image is “The Expiation” (1908) by Friant Emile, and is in the public domain, courtesy of Wikimedia Commons